SilverCory/MailHelper/readme.md

 ``mvn clean package`` it's as simple as that really..

 ## Why?
-It's nice to use an email address per service, that way you can identify where spam is coming from and eliminate it.
+It's nice to use an email address per service, that way you can identify where spam is coming from and eliminate it (as well as organise it easilly).

 However to outright use ``facebook@example.com`` or ``github@example.com`` it makes it easy to guess the email address for that specific service, not particularly desirable.